Draper point

 Substituting the Draper point into this equation produces a frequency of 83 THz, or a wavelength of 3.6 μm, which is well into the infrared and completely invisible to the human eye.
+One example is a black dwarf, which is a theoretical white dwarf that is cooled to a point so it can no longer produce visible light if the temperature is 797 kelvin or below.
 However, the leading edge of the blackbody radiation curve extends, at a small fraction of peak intensity, to the near-infrared and far-red (approximately the range 0.7–1 μm), which are weakly visible as a dull red.

-According to the Stefan–Boltzmann law, a black body at the Draper point emits 23 kW of radiation per square metre, almost exclusively infrared.
+According to the Stefan–Boltzmann law, a black body at the Draper point emits 23 kW of radiation per square meter, almost exclusively infrared.